skule/bylaws/manuals/ombuds-manual.md

 # Summary and Structure

 ## Role Summary
-1. The Ombudsperson is an impartial role chiefly responsible for the investigation of complaints against EngSoc roles, but also for other miscellaneous tasks demanding neutrality and impartiality.
+1. The Ombudsperson is an impartial role, defined in [Bylaw 2 section 3.2](../bylaw-2.md), chiefly responsible for the investigation of complaints against EngSoc roles, but also for other miscellaneous tasks demanding neutrality and impartiality.

 ## Transition
 1. The Ombudsperson shall transition their successor as described in the [Transition Policy](../policies/transition-policy.md).